7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ["2017",45,"2",45,"7",32,"11",58,"53",58,"54"]
 ```

-What the heck is that garbage?
+What the heck is all that garbage?
 Well, look at this:

 ```erlang
 45> Now = lib_misc:my_date_string().